ecco-laboratory/SEE/README.md

 The expected runtime is 5-10 minutes.

 ## Instructions for Use
-1. To run the feature extraction step, download the video files (in mp4 format) from the Naturalistic Neuroimaging Database.
+1. To run the feature extraction step, download the movie file (in .mp4 format) from the Naturalistic Neuroimaging Database.
 For emonet_intermediate_500_days_of_summer.m and emonet_late_500_days_of_summer.m, update the vid_path variable to match the location in your file system before running each script.
 For emofan_intermediate_500_days_of_summer.py and emofan_late_500_days_of_summer.py, run convert_to_frames.py to create a folder with all of the frames of the movie.
 Update the test_dataset_no_flip variable to match the path in your file system before running each script.
 2. To run the fitting_encoding_models step, ensure that you have the feature files and fit_encoding_model.m downloaded, and run the function fit_encoding_model(model, layer, region) with the following input options:
    >**model** - string indicating the ANN to use to extract features: ('emonet', 'emofan', or 'combined')
    >**layer** - string indicating the layers to use for analysis: ('late' or 'intermediate')